Penlee lifeboat disaster: Aftermath

 In the aftermath of the disaster, wreckage from the Solomon Browne was found along the shore, and the Union Star lay capsized onto the rocks, west of Tater Du Lighthouse.
-Some of the 16 bodies were never recovered.
+Only eight of the sixteen bodies - four each from the lifeboat and the Union Star - were ever recovered.

 The inquiry into the disaster determined that the loss of the Union Star and its crew was because of: